McGossy/RedditSaveSwapper/README.md

 # How to use:
-To use this program you will need two seperate reddit accounts, both with access to the reddit API
+To use this program you will need two seperate reddit accounts, both with access to the reddit API.
+If you need help setting up the API on your account you can follow this video to about the 3 minute mark: https://www.youtube.com/watch?v=gIZJQmX-55U.

 Once that requirement is met you will need to update the 'reddit_info.json' file with your account & API information.
+You can checkout the Guide5.png file if you need some guidance.
+The username & password fields are the username & password of your reddit account.

 You will probablly also need to install praw which is reddits API python package. pip install praw